 Sigmund Freud is known the world over as being one of the most recognisable names in the field of psychology.
 The Austrian neurologist is famous for being the founder of psychoanalysis and for his controversial theories which were often of a sexual nature.
 Born in 1856, the young Freud was part of an unusual family structure, with a mother 20 years younger than his father, and two half-brothers almost as old as his mother.
 Despite this and his family’s financial hardships, Freud went on to excel in his studies and graduated as a doctor of medicine in 1881.

 “Psychology has a long past but only a short history.”
 With these few words, Hermann Ebbinghaus, one of the great thinkers in psychology, aptly captured the essence of this field’s development.
 Since time immemorial, men and women have pondered over questions that are psychological in nature.
 From the early Egyptians to the ancient Greek philosophers, there has been no letup in efforts to understand human thought and behavior.
+If you were given a psychology homework assignment to document the full history of the field, you would probably be toiling on it for ages.
 Yet, in spite of its long past, the formal history of psychology dates back only 133 years to 1879 – the year when Wilhelm Wundt opened the doors of the first psychology laboratory in Leipzig, Germany.
 As a result of this significant move, Wundt is widely regarded as the founder of psychology.
+He was also the first person to refer to himself as a psychologist.
 Yet, this was just the beginning of Wundt’s contributions to the field.
 He went on to become the first of several spirited speakers to engage in an ongoing debate over what should be the focus of psychology.
 The history of psychology is indeed short, but it has never been short of drama.
-With that said, let the drama unfold… Continue reading “Major Psychological Schools of Thought” »
+With that said, let the drama unfold… Continue reading →